smartcodercareer/website/content/terms-of-service.md

 SECTION 20 – CONTACT INFORMATION

-Questions about the Terms of Service should be sent to us at care@appdy.co.uk.
+Questions about the Terms of Service should be sent to us at contact@devakimbo.com.